precice/config-visualizer-gui/README.md

 You may have to logout and login for your desktop environment to detect the file.
 Now you can open XML files directly with the config-visualizer and see the application in your launcher.

+## Licensing

+The license was changed from GPLv3 to MIT in approval of the copyright holder Frédéric Simonis (@fsimonis frederic.simonis@ipvs.uni-stuttgart.de) decided on 24.
+June 2025 12:40 CET.